+3.3.
 Work and public policies: the need for interdisciplinary public policies

-It is in this context that the "WHO World Report on Violence and Health" (2002,

-P. 19), encompasses the active collaboration of work organizations to develop policies and programs, legal support and government guidelines, recommended prevention practices, improvements in the work environment, more training and support for those affected.
-In this sense, public health aims at the health and well-being of all, creating safe and healthy global communities, and professionals in this area can develop national plans and policies in partnership with other sectors through the allocation of the necessary resources.
+It is in this context that the "WHO World Report on Violence and Health" (2002, p.
+19), encompasses the active collaboration of work organizations to develop policies and programs, legal support and government guidelines, recommended health practices, prevention, improvements in the work environment, more training and support for those affected.
+In this sense, public health aims at the health and well-being of all, creating safe and healthy global communities, and professionals in this area can develop national plans and policies in partnership with other sectors through the allocation of necessary resources.